ashleydavis/stack-trace-test/README.md

 # stack-trace-test

-An example of parsing a stack trace in JavaScript.
+An example of parsing a stack trace in JavaScript using [StackTrace.js](https://www.stacktracejs.com/#!/docs/error-stack-parser).

 ## Pre-requisites